chmike/CxxUrl/README.md

 ### The `Url` object API
 `Url` is a C++ URL handling class with a very simple API.
 It's use is straightforward.

+URIs that don't follow the URL standard defined in [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986) might not be correctly parsed in all cases.

 * Construct an `Url` object
   ``` C++
   Url u1;